meriemabdalllah/STL-files-reader-/README.md

 # STL-files-reader-
-Retrieve the limits and dimensions of an stl model
+This small application, developped in c++, allows the retrive of limits  , dimensions ,number of triangle  and number of vertices of an stl ascii model